Skoda Fabia Estate (2015-2021) Review

 Skoda Fabia Estate (2015-2021) Review: interior close up photo of the Skoda Fabia Estate front seats

-The driver also has angle and depth adjustment for the steering wheel to help fine tune the seating position.
-With this done, you’ll be able to see the simple main dash display with two large dials for speed and revs with a digital display in the centre for additional information.
-Unlike the Skoda’s cousins from Audi, SEAT and Volkswagen, there isn’t the option of a Digital Dash in the main binnacle.
+The driver had angle and depth adjustments for the steering wheel to help fine-tune the seating position.
+With this done, you’ll see the simple main dash display with two large dials for speed and revs with a digital display in the centre for additional information.
+Unlike the Skoda’s cousins from Audi, SEAT and Volkswagen, there was no digital dash option.

-Instead, what you get is a 6.5-inch infotainment screen in the centre console of the dash.
-With SE Drive and higher trim levels, this includes Amundsen sat-nav.
-It’s easy to use and the display in the Skoda also has shortcut buttons to the side of the screen to take you to the right menu quickly.
+Instead, there was a 6.5-inch infotainment screen in the centre console of the dash.
+With SE Drive and higher trim levels, this included Amundsen sat-nav.
+It was easy to use, and the display in the Skoda also has shortcut buttons to the side of the screen to take you to the right menu quickly.

-If you’re a Johnny Cash fan, you’re going to like the Fabia Estate’s cabin as it’s largely decked out in black.
-This isn’t as unremittingly bleak as it first sounds as there is some variation in the tones and textures of the materials used to give some relief.
-You can also have the central band across the dash in a lighter colour to help break up the darkness, while the Monte Carlo version has some splashes of colour in its seat fabric to brighten things up.
+The black cabin wasn't unremittingly bleak, there was some variation in the tones and textures of the materials.
+You could also have the central band across the dash in a lighter colour to help break up the darkness, while the Monte Carlo version had some splashes of colour in its seat fabric to brighten things up.

 Such a sombre approach would be tough to accept if it wasn’t for the Skoda’s excellent build quality.
 As we’ve come to expect from the Czech manufacturer, it may not do flash, but it does solid very well.
-A few touches of colour or chrome would make the Skoda Fabia’s interior a more welcoming environment, but it’s certainly robustly built.
+A few touches of colour or chrome would've made the Skoda Fabia’s interior a more welcoming environment, but it was robustly built.

-This also applies to the boot space, where the carpet and finish majors on function over form.
-However, you won’t mind this when it’s easy to keep clean and doesn’t show every little scuff or scrape from loading in the dogs, kids and bags.
+This also applies to the boot space, where the carpet and finish majored on function over form.

-Each and every Skoda Fabia Estate comes with Skoda’s 6.5-inch infotainment touchscreen.
-In the base S model, it’s the simpler Swing radio version and the two rotary buttons either side feel a little flimsy in use.
-However, the shortcut buttons on either side of the display work with a solid precision and take you to the required menu very easily.
+Every Skoda Fabia Estate came with Skoda’s 6.5-inch infotainment touchscreen.
+In the base S model, the simpler Swing radio with the two rotary buttons felt flimsy.
+However, the shortcut buttons on either side of the display worked precisely and took you to the required menu easily.

-The system comes with DAB radio, Bluetooth, and USB and SD card ports.
-In the SE model, this is upgraded with Skoda’s Smartlink+ to make it easy to access apps from your smartphone.
+The system came with DAB radio, Bluetooth, and USB and SD card ports.
+This was upgraded in the SE guise with Skoda’s Smartlink+, making accessing apps easier via your smartphone.
 It also lets you access music through Apple CarPlay and Android Auto.

-Choose the SE Drive or higher trim versions of the Skoda Fabia Estate and you get the Amundsen version of the infotainment.
-It comes with sat-nav included and one year’s internet access from new.
-It’s an easy system to get to grips with thanks to clear menus and big onscreen icons that make them clear and simple to select when driving.
-It may not be as whizz-bang when it comes to features, but we’d take the Skoda’s ease of use every time.
+Choosing the SE Drive or higher trim versions of the Skoda Fabia Estate meant an Amundsen version of the infotainment.
+It came with sat-nav included and one year’s internet access.
+It was an easy system to grasp, thanks to clear menus and big onscreen icons.
+It may not have been as whizz-bang regarding features, but we’d take the Skoda’s ease of use every time.

-Either side of the main load floor are storage cubbies set into the space between the rear of the car and the wheel arches.
-They are ideal for keeping all of those smaller items that would otherwise rattle around free in the boot.
-Skoda also supplies it's simple plastic holder that slots into the side of the boot wall to keep bottles upright.
+On either side of the main load floor were storage cubbies set into the space between the rear of the car and the wheel arches.
+They were ideal for keeping smaller items that would otherwise rattle around freely in the boot.
+Skoda also supplied its simple plastic holder, which slotted into the side of the boot wall to keep bottles upright.

-The floor itself has a shelf you can use to vary the height of the cargo base.
-In it's higher position, it creates a space underneath to stash valuable items from passers-by.
-In this setting, it also creates a flush floor with the back seats when they are tumbled forwards that frees up as much as 1395 litres.
-They are split 60/40 to give you the option of varying people carrying with load duties.
+The floor had a shelf you could use to vary the height of the cargo base.
+In its higher position, it created a space underneath to stash valuable items.
+It also created a flush floor with the back seats; when tumbled forward, this expanded to 1395 litres.
+They split 60/40, too.

-When it comes to the rear occupants, they have plenty of space for legs, heads and shoulders, so you can have a pair of adults in here in ample comfort.
-Three children will fit across the bench and each has a three-point seat belt.
-Skoda also fits a pair of ISOFIX child seat mounts on the outer pews, which have great access through the wide-opening back doors to round off the Skoda Fabia Estate’s excellent credentials as a practical wagon.
+Rear occupants had lots of head, leg, and shoulder space.
+Three children could fit across the bench, each with a three-point seat belt.
+Skoda also fitted ISOFIX child seat mounts on the outer pews, which had great access through the wide-opening back doors, rounding off the Skoda Fabia Estate’s excellent credentials as a practical wagon.

 The Skoda Fabia Estate dimensions are 4257mm long, 1958mm wide and 1467mm tall.